Find out what Greater Paris inherits from the Paris 2024 Olympic and Paralympic Games :

 Finally, the Women's statues, installed in various symbolic locations around the capital, highlight important female figures in the history of sport and humanism.
 These works aim to re-establish a balance in the representation of women in the public space, while celebrating the values of equality and solidarity promoted by the Games.

 The Olympic rings, visible in several strategic locations in and around Paris, such as the Eiffel Tower, are also powerful symbols of the legacy left by Paris 2024.
 More than just a logo, they are a reminder of the universal scope of the Games and their lasting influence on the city, both in sporting and cultural terms.
 Removed on September 27, new ones are to be installed on the Eiffel Tower until the Los Angeles Games in 2028.
+As part of Paris en Seine, the Olympic rings will return on 26 and 27 July 2025 in a new form: they will be projected onto the Eiffel Tower.

 The Grand Prix Photo Paris je t'aime × Photo Days, launched in 2021 to support contemporary creation and offer a new vision of Paris, has awarded Letizia Le Fur for her series ‘Paris, Jeux’ at its second edition.
 Reflecting on the 2024 Olympic Games, the artist celebrates the ‘little games’ of everyday life, exploring man's place in his environment through a reflection on beauty and myths.